agiessing/debiasedQR/README.md

 ```
 The current package differs in two ways from the original code that we used in the simulation study and data analysis in Giessing and Wang (2023):

 First, we now offer two algorithmic options: Alternating Direction Method of Multipliers (ADMM) and Proximal Coordinate Descent (CD).
-We have found that the newly implemented Proximal CD algorithm converges substantially faster, is more accurate, and also more robust when applied to extreme quantiles than the ADMM algorithm.
+We have found that the newly implemented Proximal CD algorithm converges substantially faster, is more accurate, and also more robust when applied to extreme quantiles.
 We therefore recommend to use the default setting with the Proximal CD algorithm.

 Second, we now estimate the conditional densities (needed for the primal and dual rank-score debiasing programs) in a two-step procedure: first, we apply a version of the iterative sure independence screening to select a model (e.g. Fan and Lv 2008), then we compute the conditional densities using only the selected modet.
 This procdure proves to be more robust, especially for extreme quantiles.